QuanEstimation/QuanEstimation/docs/src/guide/guide_bounds.md

 Quantum Cramér-Rao bounds, Holevo Cramér-Rao bound, Bayesian Cramér-Rao bounds, Quantum Ziv-Zakai bound and perform Bayesian estimation.

+Notes: When calculating with Python and Julia (i.e., calcute the inverse and eigenvalues of matrices), the results may vary due to the inconsistency of the retained effective digits.
+This difference has no effect on optimization.
+If users want to get consistent results, the same number of significant digits for calculation should be input, (i.e., keep 8 decimal places).

 ## **Quantum Cramér-Rao bounds**
 In quantum metrology, quantum Cramér-Rao bounds are well used metrological tools for parameter estimation.
 It can be expressed as [[1,2,3]](#Helstrom1976)